Mobile Mary: A Complete Guide for Marketing to Millennials

 At 4:00, Mobile Mary and team have a brainstorming meeting.
 Mary pulls out her OneNote app where she keeps all her ideas, and shortly after 5:00 everyone walks out of the meeting happy.

+Mary wraps up her day, forwards David a Tasty recipe she wants to try, and checks Waze before hitting the road to pick up Tommy.
 Mobile Mary and Tommy come home to find David in the kitchen, phone out, following the recipe Mary sent him.